cs3157/recitations/recitation-1.md

 #endif
 ```

 Now let's try to compile myadd.
-First we'll build object files for both myadd.c
+First we'll build the object file for main.c.
-and main.c.
 Notice the compiler directive `#include`.
 This tells the compiler to
 just copy paste the specified file into the current file at that location.
 The
 reason we include this line in main.c is so that if we reference a function in
 either of these files before it is defined, the compiler can know its header.